 Some what natural antitheses to infixes are circumfixes, affixes which attach discontinuously around a stem.
-Not surprisingly, when one finds such cases.
-Circumfix are usually composed of a suffix and prefix each of which may function independently as morphemes.
+Not surprisingly, when one finds such

 A circumfix behave like a prefix and a suffix used together to oncode a single meaning, importantly, a circumfix is often times the individual pieces of a circumfix don't carry an independent meaning, or have unrelated or remotely related meaning when used as a simple prefix or suffix.
 Sometimes circumfix, for obvious reasons, are also called discontinues affixes.